SECURITY

 Risks

-There are many risks associated with interacting with decentralized smart contracts.
+There are potential risks associated with interacting with decentralized smart contracts.
 Here are some of the most common problems and what we have done to prevent them to ever happen.

 Smart Contract Risks